 Setting the Stage for Success –

-5 Tips for Anchoring Positive Feelings to Your Presence
+5 Tips for Anchoring With NLP To Create Positive Feelings

 - Greet the person with a genuine smile – communicating without words that YOU are happy to see THEM.
 Seems like a no brainer, I know, but the brain has a lot to do with this.
 Your smile (if it’s real) sends little happy signals to your brain…and most people will return that smile, sending signals to their own brains.
 With or without an accompanying handshake or hug (when appropriate), you have already begun the process of anchoring yourself to positive feelings in the other person.